Latest post: PC Games of 1990.

 Search String

-Free Conventional RAM Requirements
+Free Conventional Memory Requirements

-Available conventional RAM can be increased aka "freed up" by disabling Terminate and Stay Resident programs (TSRs) from config.sys and autoexec.bat.
+Available conventional memory can be increased aka "freed up" by disabling Terminate and Stay Resident programs (TSRs) from config.sys and autoexec.bat.
 Else, "boot disks" can be employed or the PC can be otherwise clean-booted, thereby bypassing the loading of TSRs.

-An IBM PC MS-DOS system that does not meet the free conventional RAM requirement of a computer game will not be able to run that computer game regardless of how much other RAM it has.
+An IBM PC MS-DOS system that does not meet the free conventional memory requirement of a computer game will not be able to run that computer game regardless of how much other RAM it has.

 The amount of RAM a game requires depends on its display mode (CGA, EGA, VGA), its audio playback quality (PC Speaker sound effects or digitized sound effects and speech), and various game settings, such as draw detail or distance.
-For example, a game running in 16K-vRAM CGA may require 384K of free conventional RAM whereas the same game running in 256K-vRAM VGA may require 512K.
+For example, a game running in 16K-vRAM CGA may require 384K of free conventional memory whereas the same game running in 256K-vRAM VGA may require 512K.

 cf.